 Best Welding Helmet – Guide & Reviews

-When it comes to welding, nothing is more important than having the right helmet.
+When it comes to welding, nothing is more important than having the best welding helmet for your needs.
 Being able to see what you’re doing while also being protected from blinding lights and sparks is crucial to ensuring your health and safety on the job.

 I’ve been welding and grinding for years, and I’ve had plenty of experience with various helmets, and I want to share my expertise with you today.
 Whether you’re a novice welder or a veteran like me, you can find what you’re looking for here.

-I’ve compiled a list of some of the best helmets you can find anywhere, as well as created a handy guide to help you discover the perfect helmet for your work site.
+I’ve compiled a list of some of the best helmets you can find anywhere and created a handy guide to help you discover the perfect helmet for your work site.

 Choosing the Best Welding Helmet

-Back in the old days, choosing a helmet was a much simpler process.
+In the old days, choosing a helmet was a much simpler process.
 Most welders had a unit with a single shade that they used for all jobs.
-These days, however, modern technology has made the average welding helmet much more sophisticated, meaning that you need to pay a little more attention to what features are offered.
+However, modern technology has made the average welding helmet much more sophisticated, meaning you need to pay a little more attention to the features offered.
 That being said, here are five things to consider when picking out your helmet.

 Standard vs. Auto Darkening

-When I first started out my welding career, I used a hand-me-down from my dad.
-His was an old school, standard shade helmet.
-It worked fine for most of my jobs, but once I got a taste of automatic, I knew that I could never go back.
+When I started my welding career, I used a hand-me-down from my dad.
+His was an old-school, standard-shade helmet.
+It worked fine for most of my jobs, but once I got a taste of automatic, I knew I could never return.

-An auto darkening helmet is a device that senses when you are working and adjusts the shade level accordingly.
-That way, you can see what you’re doing when not welding, and you can set everything to your personal preference.
+An auto-darkening helmet is a device that senses when you are working and adjusts the shade level accordingly.
+That way, you can see what you’re doing when not welding and set everything to your preference.
 Here are some pros and cons of each type.